pablouser1/MemeCli/docs/ADD_TEMPLATE.md

     └── template.jpg                  # Source file if photo

 The folder containing all this files will be used to access it.
+MAKE SURE TO ADD YOUR TEMPLATE TO THE list.json FILE

 ## Config file
 The JSON file needs to have the following structure